Mission

 Guiding Principles:

-• Consumer Voice & Choice: Intentionally elicit the individual’s voice, choice and preferences, then prioritize this input throughout our work.
+• Peer Voice & Choice: Intentionally elicit the individual’s voice, choice and preferences, then prioritize this input throughout our work.

 • Mindset of the Whole: Act as part of collective effort, rather than representative of a constituency.